Operation Gauntlet: Operation Gauntlet

 On 5 September a Luftwaffe sortie was flown over Svalbard and the crew found Spitzbergen deserted and the coal dumps on fire.
 Wekusta 5 resumed flights and on 10 September the crew saw Halvorssen waving to them at Longyearbyen.
 The crew saw a river terrace at Sònak in Adventfjorden, about 4 mi away, which was about 1500 yd long and could serve as a runway.
 On 25 September, a Ju 52 landed safely at Sònak but was unable to send a message due to the low power of its radio; a Ju 88 managed to land on 27 September, finding the party and the Norwegian defector.
 A plan to establish a temporary base was abandoned after an odd illumination, resembling searchlights, was seen in the sky; the two aircraft hurriedly took off for Norway in case it was the British.

 The British cruisers diverted towards the Norwegian coast to hunt for German ships and early on 7 September, in stormy weather and poor visibility, found a German convoy off Porsanger Municipality, near the North Cape.
 The cruisers sank the training ship but Barcelona and Trautenfels, two troop transports with 1,500 men of the 6th Mountain Division aboard, escaped into the fjord.
 Nigeria was thought to have been damaged by hitting a wreck but after the war it was surmised that it had hit a mine.
-Force A reached to the Clyde on the night of 7/8 September.
+Force A reached the Clyde on the night of 7/8 September.